rodprogramdev/100-days-of-code/log.md

 Progress: Currently working on the feature card section of my landing page.
 Thoughts: Wasn't able to code yesterday due to work.

+# Day 30: December 2, 2018
+Progress: Still working on the product and features section.
+Thoughts: Having problem with the grid system.